scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** psychic

 You send out a wave of mental force to all creatures within 5 tiles of you.
-Each creature in range makes an intelligence save against your spellcasting roll.
-On failure they take 5 wound dice in damage and are Dazed and gain Slow 1 for 1 minute.
-If a creature fails by 4 or more they are incapacitated until the end of their next turn.
-On success they take half damage and Dazed until the end of their next turn.
+Make a spellcasting roll against the creatures intelligence save.
+On success they take 5 wound dice in psychic damage and are dazed for 1 minute.
+If a creature fails by 4 or more they are incapacitated until the end of their next turn instead.
+On failure they take half damage and dazed until the end of their next turn.

 Add a wound die for every level cast above 6th.